In this article...

 Illinois requirements for valid wills are stated in Article 4 of the Probate Act.
-In order for a will to be valid in Illinois:
+For a will to be valid in Illinois:

-In the event of a person being incapable of signing his or her own will, the law provides that he or she may name a different person to sign the will on his or her behalf.
+If a person is incapable of signing their own will, the law provides that they may name a different person to sign the will on their behalf.

-A handwritten will is considered to be a will that is self-authored without the help of an attorney.
+A handwritten will is considered a will that is self-authored without the help of an attorney.
 There are different types of handwritten wills, and the legality of each of them varies.

 The requirements for validity of a will stated above apply equally to handwritten wills and wills prepared with the assistance of an attorney.
 A handwritten will that meets all of Illinois’ requirements is legally valid.

-If a Will was modified in handwriting, the modifications will not be legally valid unless the modifications are executed and witnessed in the same manner as described above.
-A testator may not take a Will that was typed with the help of an attorney and cross out or handwrite certain changes into it.
+If a Will were modified in handwriting, the modifications would not be legally valid unless the modifications are executed and witnessed in the same manner described above.
+A testator may not make a Will that was typed with the help of an attorney and cross out or handwrite specific changes into it.

-The general rule is that if a will was created in a different state in which the testator then resided, and the testator subsequently moved to and died in Illinois, Illinois will uphold the foreign will so long as it is valid in the state in which it was executed.
+The general rule is that if a will was created in a different state in which the testator resided.
+The testator subsequently moved to and died in Illinois; Illinois will uphold the foreign will so long as it is valid in the state in which it was executed.
 However, Illinois does not accept holographic wills under any circumstances.